srnirmal/learning-library/data-management-library/ahf/ahf-autoupgrade-install/ahf-autoupgrade-install.md

 **Install AHF in Disabled Mode**

 In Disabled mode, AHF does not load the SELinux policy.

+**Note:** Do not use this option.
+When you try to install AHF in Disabled mode, you have to restart the machine.
+This is not possible in this lab environment.

 1. To check the status of SELinux and the policy being used: